miaulez/miaulez.github.io/_posts/2022-01-03-thm-vulnversity-writeup.md

 ![](/assets/images/thm/vulnversity/27.png)

 Well, that was it, an easy box, aimed for beginners.
 All I do when I write these write-ups is that I want to show you guys the methodology (if beginners are reading this), my thought process and all that stuff.
-Hope you've learned something new and I’ll see you next time
+Hope you've learned something new :)